Overview

 Oil has been the driving force of the Omani economy since Oman began commercial production in 1967.
 The oil industry supports Oman’s modern and expansive infrastructure, including electric utilities, roads, public education, and medical services.

 Oman can produce upwards of one million barrels per day of crude oil and condensates, but honors OPEC+ quotas.
+Oman produced 775,000 barrels per day (bpd) in mid-2025 and, as a member of OPEC+, can alter production based on the consensus of the group.
 Oman’s oil reserves primarily consist of heavy crude, and China is the predominant export market.
 Oman’s government derives roughly 70 percent of its annual budget from oil and gas revenues through taxation and joint ownership of some of the most productive fields, and the industry accounts for 30 percent of Oman’s gross domestic product.
-In June 2022, the Ministry of Energy and Minerals (MEM) announced that Oman’s crude oil reserves stood at 5.2 billion barrels, and gas reserves at around 24 trillion cubic feet.
-MEM also announced that it had made new oil discoveries that would raise Oman’s production by 50,000 to 100,000 barrels in the coming two to three years.
+By the end of 2024, Oman’s crude oil and oil condensates reserves stood at approximately 4,825 million barrels, and natural gas reserves at about 23 trillion cubic feet.

-MEM coordinates the government’s role in Oman’s hydrocarbon sectors.
+Oman’s Ministry of Energy and Minerals (MEM) coordinates the government’s role in Oman’s hydrocarbon sectors.
 State-owned Petroleum Development Oman (PDO) holds most of Oman’s oil reserves and is Oman’s largest oil and gas operator.
 U.S. firm Occidental Petroleum is the second–largest operator after PDO and has the largest presence of any foreign firm in Oman.
-In 2019 Oman created a state energy company, OQ, integrating several government-owned upstream, midstream, and downstream oil and gas entities.
-The OQ group has participating interests in four producing blocks, one non-producing block, and five exploration blocks, both onshore and offshore Oman.
+In 2019 Oman created a state energy company, OQ, by integrating several government-owned upstream, midstream, and downstream oil and gas entities.
+The OQ group has participating interests in 14 operating and non-operating oil and gas blocks, both onshore and offshore Oman.
 Government-owned holding company Energy Development Oman (EDO) represents the government’s stake in PDO and raises financing for projects.

 PDO continues to target cost efficiencies in operations, while ramping up its In Country Value (ICV) strategy to generate jobs and training opportunities for Omani nationals and promote Omani SMEs.
 It is also investing heavily in alternative energy by using solar power to generate steam for enhanced oil recovery, which also helps maintain production of crude oil in mature and geologically complex oil fields.